2016 Route Map

-This is the finalized 2015 route.
+This is the finalized 2016 route.
 You can use this link along with your official route map.
-Printed maps will be included with your packet.
+Printed maps with additonal information will be included with your packet.
 Turns will also be marked in chalk with the official STP stencil.

 - Maximum altitude: 463 feet